 Prof. Christopher Tunnell

+Group leader.
 Assistant Professor of Physics and Astronomy and Computer Science.
 Computational astroparticle physicist and former XENON1T analysis coordinator specialized in data analysis, data acquisition, and cyberinfrastructure.
 Hired through the Rice Data Science Initiative.
 His background includes neutrino (solar, reactor, sterile, beam), collider, and accelerator physics.
 However, his unifying interest is cyberinfrastructure: how we handle, reconstruct, and analyze the petabytes of data created by such instruments.
-Recipient of the 2016 Breakthrough Prize.(Publication)
+Recipient of the 2021 NSF CAREER award and 2016 Breakthrough Prize.(Publication)